lmarti/learning-dl-nlp-notes/Technical.md

 ## Online services

 * Jupyter notebooks can be statically rendered online on https://nbviewer.jupyter.org
+* To run an online Jupyter notebook use [binder](https://mybinder.org)
+* [Google Colaboratory](https://colab.research.google.com), a free online Jupyter notebook-based enviroment.
+To my surprise they let you use a NVidia Tesla K80 GPU for free with a 12h limit.
+  On their own words:
+  > Colaboratory is a Google research project created to help disseminate machine learning education and research.
+It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.

+  > Colaboratory notebooks are stored in [Google Drive](https://drive.google.com) and can be shared just as you would with Google Docs or Sheets.
+Colaboratory is free to use.